 When strength training, soccer players need to be consistent and smart.
 They need to train movements, not muscles.
 They need to train the elements that will enhance their ability on the soccer field.
 Too often, young athletes engage in activities that are counterproductive or meaningless because they don’t transfer to their specific sport (refer to MaxSC’s philosophy on training soccer players).
-Athletes should also remember to take their workouts as serious as they take a game.
+Athletes should also remember to take their workouts as seriously as they take a game.

 –Remember to relax while running.
 The tighter your muscles are, the slower they move.

 –There are no shortcuts.
 Getting faster is a slow process.
 The only thing that will make you improve is to take all the steps that are necessary.

 The physical element to being a successful soccer player is very important.
 Along with the physical element comes the mental element.
 If you are an athlete who isn’t a ‘blue-chipper’ (which is 99.9% of us), it’s going to take a LOT of hard work, commitment, and perseverance.
 There will be times when you feel frustrated, exhausted, beat up, unmotivated, and maybe ready to give up.
 These are very natural feelings for athletes of all backgrounds.
 When you seek perfection at performing anything, the process will be very long and tiresome.
 This is unavoidable.
 The choice you do have is to maintain your goals, desire, and unwillingness to quit, in your pursuit of greatness. d